PDXChinese/pdxchinese.github.io/_pages/dragon.md

 permalink: /dragon/
 ---

 *<code style="color:brown">As promised, it was a huge success, with over a thousand attendees.
 We had 50 stage performances alone!
 The energy was electric — people in Old Town/Chinatown was thrilled.
-Jessie, Chair of Oldtown Community Association, commented on the uniquely vibrant crowd, and then she was told it was because people weren’t just attending an event—they were coming home.
+Jessie, Chair of Oldtown Community Association, commented on the uniquely vibrant crowd, and then she was told it was because people weren’t just attending an event — they were coming home.
 That sense of belonging made all the difference.</code>*

 *<code style="color:brown">We’re committed to continuing this tradition, with the hope that Chinatown will remain a cultural destination for the entire city.</code>*